-A) Internal Assessment - 40% :40 marks.
+A) Internal Assessment - 40%:40 marks.

-nation Pattern: al Assessment - 40% :40 marks.
 Sr No Evaluation type Marks 1 It will be conducted either using any open source learning management system such as Moodle (Modular object-oriented dynamic learning environment) 20 2 Project (group of 5 students)/Tutorial/Quizzes/Assignment 20 3 Total 40

-- 1. Duration These examinations shall be of 2 Hrs duration. - 2.
-Theory Question Paper Pattern:
+1. Duration - These examinations shall be of 2 Hrs duration.

+2. Theory Ouestion Paper Pattern:

 All Questions are Compulsory

 Questions Options Based On Marks

 Q1 Any 3 out of 4 Unit I, II, & III 15

 Q2 Any 3 out of 4 Unit I 15

 Q3 Any 3 out of 4 Unit II 15

 Q4 Any 3 out of 4 Unit III 15

-Fotal · 60
+Total 60

-All questions shall be compulsory with internal choice within the questions.
+• All questions shall be compulsory with internal choice within the questions.